 For centuries, the people of Lamakera have hunted some of the most magnificent animals in the sea: whales, sharks, dolphins, and the giant oceanic mantas.
 These mantas are the largest rays in the world.
 They can span almost 30 feet, weigh almost 3,000 pounds, and live for 20 years.
 Because mantas are migratory, Lamakera is responsible for approximately a third of the total global oceanic mantas catch.
 But catches are dwindling, and new Indonesian law (as yet unenforced) bans manta fishing.
 The villagers know that they need to develop new, sustainable livelihoods.

-Seacology is funding an ecotourism/community center, which will be used to showcase cultural history and crafts and to tell the story of the community’s switch from unsustainable hunting of mantas to sustainable livelihoods.
-In return, villagers will stop hunting oceanic mantas.
+To this end, the villagers have agreed to stop hunting oceanic mantas.
+To support this commitment, Seacology is funding an ecotourism and community center in Lamakera.
+Village residents will use it to showcase cultural history and crafts and to tell the story of the community’s switch from hunting mantas to other livelihoods.